 Feeding a seven-week-old kitten

 I talked a lot about feeding a little bit in my articles from two-week-old kittens to five-week-old kittens.
+Let’s talk about what to feed a 7 week old kitten.
 At seven weeks, they should be off the bottle and continuing with their ‘slurry mixture.
 We mentioned ‘slurry’ in their six week.
 It is a combination of formula and wet kitten food.
 At this point you should be adjusting to more wet food and less formula mixture.

 At six weeks, kittens should be starting to really get the hang of the slurry and you can start adding more wet cat food and less formula into the slurry mix.
 They should be confidently eating on their own.

 How often should you feed 7 week old kittens?
 The feeding should still occur every 6 hours, but can usually go through the night without having to be fed.
 YES!
 You still get to sleep!
 And as long as they are continuing to grow and eat when they are hungry, the schedule can start to loosen a little.

 Kittens at seven weeks old will be will walking confidently on their own and running in their little sprinting fashion.
 This is really the age in which they start to come into themselves.
 They really seem like a real cat!
 This is where I think the fun really begins.